 However, there seemed to be a certain weakness in the selection process as seen last year and this year with the delay of the 2021 acceptance list.
 We do not know exactly what caused the delay but we can only infer that it may be due to the Public Holiday on Friday the 8th of January, 2021.

-As for this year, the 2021 acceptance list will be published before the TESAS Award list.
-The Post Courier reports on a statement by higher education department secretary that the 2021 acceptance list will be published in two parts:
+As for last year, the acceptance list was published before the TESAS Award list.
+The former higher education department secretary that the acceptance lists are published online in two parts:

-- 2021 Acceptance List of School Leavers: formal list of all the students who will be enrolled for the first time at tertiary institutions in the country.
+- Acceptance List of School Leavers: formal list of all the students enrolling for the first time at tertiary institutions in the country.

-- TESAS Award List 2021: The final list of the students in 2021 acceptance list including their ‘indicated’ TESAS Award status.
+- TESAS Award List: The final list of the students’ acceptance list including their ‘indicated’ TESAS Award status.

 DHERST indicated to have released the acceptance list on the second Friday of January 2021.
 This has not happened.

 We believe DHERST is working to get the 2021 acceptance list out to the public.
-It will be released soon.
 Meanwhile, students, parents and citizens have to wait for the higher education department to make another announcement.

-The Post Courier reported that the TESAS Award list will be released in ‘late January or February 2021.
-The reason being that ‘DHERST will wait for all the Higher Education Institutions (HEIs) in the country to confirm their selections listing before the final TESAS Award List comes out’.
+The Post Courier reported delays in releasing the TESAS Award list last year.
+The reason being that ‘DHERST waited for all the Higher Education Institutions (HEIs) in the country to confirm their selections.
+As part of the process, HEI’s will confirm their quotas before the final TESAS Award List comes out.

 Waiting for the HEIs in the country to send the confirmed list to DHERST can take ages.
 But, the Post Courier hinted that the final list could come out by late January or early February before the academic year starts.